Getting Data In

 Collections are a way of grouping data sets so that related data sets can be managed together.
 Every data set that you ingest belongs to a collection.
 Any app can contain one or more collections.
 See Collection Management.

 Datasources are configurations that determine how your data is handled during ingest by Fusion Server’s connectors, parsers, and index pipelines.
 When you run a fully-configured datasource, the result is an indexed data set that’s optimized for search, depending on the shape of your data and how you want to search it.
 See Datasource Configuration.

-In some cases, you may find that it’s best to use other ingest methods, such as Hive, Pig, or pushing data to a REST API endpoint.
+In some cases, you might find that it’s best to use other ingestion methods, such as Hive, Pig, or pushing data to a REST API endpoint.